tomplus/qnap-git-server/README.md

 ## Introduction

 QNAP is a linux-based Network Attached Storage.
 It has a lot of nice features but there is no option for hosting git repositories by default.
 Fortunately there is an application named _Container Station_ which allows you to run Docker or LXC images.
-So it’s pretty easy to extend functions and for example install _GitLab_ to host git repositories (it’s QNAP recommendation). _Gitlab_ is a quite big system and if you need a just simple git server you can use this [qnap-git-server](https://github.com/tomplus/qnap-git-server).
+So it’s pretty easy to extend functions and for example install _GitLab_ to host git repositories (it’s QNAP recommendation). _Gitlab_ is a quite big system and if you need a just simple git server you can use this [xrubioj/qnap-git-server](https://github.com/xrubioj/qnap-git-server).

+This project is based on the unmaintained [tomplus/qnap-git-server](https://github.com/tomplus/qnap-git-server), but it has been rewritten from the scratch to use a more lightweight alternative (Alpine Linux).
+Also, it builds images for Intel/AMD and ARM CPUs.

 ## Instalation